chaim0m/Git-Demo/README.md

 ## Usage

 <p>
 Clone the repo and then follow the instructions in any one of the readme's inside the different folders.
-Comparing the commit IDs will give an understanding of what is happening with ```git merge``` vs. ```git rebase```
+Comparing the commit IDs will give an understanding of what is happening with <code>git merge</code> vs. <code>git rebase</code>
 <p>

 ## Author